cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

-# Introduction
+# Introduction #

-BOSH is a framework and tool-chain for release engineering, deployment, and life cycle management of distributed services, particularly Cloud Foundry.
+Cloud Foundry BOSH is an open source tool chain for release engineering, deployment and life cycle management of cloud-scale distributed services.
 In this manual we describe the architecture, topology, configuration, and use of BOSH, as well as the structure and conventions used in packaging and deployment.

+# Managing Distributed Services #

-BOSH introduces a fairly prescriptive way of managing systems and services.
-It was originally developed in the context of the Cloud Foundry Application Platform as a Service, but even if this has been the primary consumer, the framework is general purpose and can be used to deploy other distributed services on top of a Cloud Provider Interface (CPI) provided by VMware vSphere, Amazon Web Services, or OpenStack.
+BOSH was originally developed in the context of the Cloud Foundry Application Platform as a Service, but even if this has been the primary consumer, the framework is general purpose and can be used to deploy other distributed services on top of a Cloud Provider Interface (CPI) provided by VMware vSphere, Amazon Web Services, or OpenStack.

 # BOSH Components #